 This packaging trend focuses on the simplicity of shapes.
 Patterns and structures take center stage here.
 Utilizing containers with sparse graphics and bare-bones branding allows companies to limit design costs without sacrificing style.
 By using a few specific forms of packaging, these businesses can also settle on the optimal shipping containers in terms of size and price.

 Brands set on building sustainable business models have turned to packaging to achieve their goals.
-Working with recycled materials, these companies can draw eco-friendly customers and limit environmental waste.
+Working with recycled and eco-friendly packing materials, these companies can draw eco-friendly customers and limit environmental waste.
 Using less packaging also allows them to manage profit margins and mitigate shipping costs, unless, of course, the package size is large enough to be subject to dimensional weight pricing.
-The less material the packages use, the lower the weight of each parcel, the lower the shipping cost.
+The less material the packages use, the lower the weight of each parcel, and the lower the shipping cost.
 A number of companies utilize this simplified packaging concept, creating plain, uniform designs that help conserve natural resources.

 Your shipping processes can have a major impact on your bottom line.
 Get tips and strategies to boost efficiency, conduct invoice audits, and more.